-The BrokerCheck report is not a complete record, however.
-It relies on selfreporting by registered firms and individuals, not all of whom submit to FINRA every document they should.
+The BrokerCheck report may not be a complete record, however.
+It relies on self-reporting by registered firms and individuals, not all of whom submit to FINRA every document they should.
+It also does not include certain disclosures that are more than 10 years old, including bankruptcy, customer complaints, and lawsuits.